Flutter localization and internationalization i18n with examples

 }

-In this code sample, you can see how the translation keys are utilized in the code.
-Specifically, you reference the AppLocalizations and then call the property named after your translation key (appTitle in our case).
+This code sample shows how to use translation keys in your app by referencing AppLocalizations class and calling the property named after your translation key (appTitle in this case).

 Displaying the welcoming message

-Now let’s see another example.
-Open the app/pages/my_home_page.dart file and add the following import:
+For another example, open the app/pages/my_home_page.dart file and add this import:

 import 'package:flutter_gen/gen_l10n/app_localizations.dart';

-Then, simply tweak your widget by adjusting its title:
+Then, tweak your widget by adjusting its title and taking advantage of the AppLocalizations class:

 class _MyHomePageState extends State<MyHomePage> {